 Nameless knelt on one knee beside the young man, and urged him, "Leave.
 Run.
 Obey the wisdom in your bones, the greater legacy."

 Fred took a deep breath, and held his hands in the prescribed place.

-Nameless shook his head.
+Nameless shook his head and took his place on the other side.
 "There will be a price for instruction, boy."

 "First, you must farm my land."